Mister Terrific (Michael Holt) Explained

 After a near-death experience where he sees his wife and unborn child (whom he decides to name 'Terry' after the original Mister Terrific), Holt's atheism is shaken and he agrees to attend a church service with teammate Doctor Mid-Nite.[30]

-However, this attempt to find religion apparently is not satisfying as Holt is also seen getting into a theological discussion with Ragman during the Infinite Crisis (Ragman is Jewish while Mr. Terrific describes himself as an atheist).
+However, this attempt to find religion apparently is not satisfying as Holt is also seen getting into a theological discussion with Ragman during the Infinite Crisis.
 When asked if he has faith in anything, Terrific answered, "Sure I do.
 I've got faith in my team."[9]

-During Thy Kingdom Come, when Power Girl is sent back to the Earth-2 pre-Crisis universe, she meets her world's Michael Holt, who is ironically a priest after he has a religious experience.
-During the same storyline, the mainline Holt admits to Doctor Mid-Nite that he feels his issues with faith actually stem from his own inability to understand it, confessing that he wants to believe but something inside him will not let him.
+During Thy Kingdom Come, when Power Girl is transported to the Earth-2 pre-Crisis universe, she meets her world's Michael Holt, who is a priest.
+During the same storyline, the mainline Holt admits to Doctor Mid-Nite that he feels his issues with faith stem from his inability to understand it, confessing that he wants to believe but something inside him will not let him.

 Powers, abilities, and equipment